Training and fine-tuning

 Loading diagram...

-Every time your agents run, Sagewai logs the full conversation — inputs, outputs, tool calls, reasoning steps, and outcomes.
-This is high-quality, domain-specific training data that no public dataset can match.
+Every agent run logs the full conversation — inputs, outputs, tool calls, reasoning steps, and outcomes.
+That log is your training data.
+No public dataset matches it for your specific domain.

-1. Agents converse using cloud models (GPT-4o, Claude) — expensive but high quality
+1. Agents run against cloud models (GPT-4o, Claude) — expensive but high quality

 2. Conversations are logged as structured corpus data

-3. Corpus is cleaned, deduplicated, and formatted for training
+3. The corpus is cleaned, deduplicated, and formatted for training

 4. Unsloth fine-tunes an open-source base model (Llama, Mistral) on your corpus